CIA black sites

 On February 14, 2007, the European Parliament adopted a report finding that several EU member states had cooperated with the CIA's extraordinary rendition program and implicating Poland and Romania in hosting secret CIA-run detention centers.
 In January 2009, amid growing domestic and international criticism, U.S. president Barack Obama formally ended the use of black sites and the detention and torture of terrorism suspects, albeit without repudiating nor ending extraordinary renditions.
 A 2010 study by the United Nations found that since 2001, there had been a "progressive and determined elaboration of a comprehensive and coordinated system of secret detention" involving the U.S. and other governments "in almost all regions of the world".
+The Open Society Justice Initiative documented as many as 54 foreign governments reportedly participating in CIA secret detention and/or extraordinary rendition operations, with an estimated 136 individuals subjected to these operations following September 11, 2001.

 Following a five-year investigation, the U.S. Senate Intelligence Committee published a summary report in 2014 concluding that the CIA had routinely conducted "brutal" and ineffective interrogations of detainees at its black sites and repeatedly misled federal officials and the public about their existence and activities; the CIA responded acknowledging "failings" in the program but denying any intentional misrepresentations.

 In 2014, the European Court of Human Rights (ECHR) was the first judicial body in the world to confirm the existence of CIA black sites, finding that Poland had allowed the CIA to detain and torture two suspects on domestic soil.
 Later that year, the Polish government admitted that it had hosted black sites, and subsequent reports determined that the country was arguably the most important component of the CIA's global detention network.
 A 2018 ruling by the ECHR likewise found Romania and Lithuania responsible for the torture and abuse of prisoners that occurred in CIA black sites on their territories.
+The European Court of Human Rights ordered Romania and Lithuania to each pay €100,000 in damages for violating detainees' rights through their participation in CIA black site operations.